 Living in the national capital enables you to combine the study and practice of public affairs.

 Proximity to Parliament Hill allows students to work as House of Commons or Senate Pages or on the staff of federal politicians.
-The presence of many federal departments and agencies, along with the government-relations offices of private corporations, and the head offices of nongovernmental and non-profit organizations, provide a wide range of opportunities for co-op and contract work.
+The presence of many federal departments and agencies, along with the government-relations offices of private corporations, and the head offices of non-governmental and non-profit organizations, provide a wide range of opportunities for co-op and contract work.
 These institutions, together with a host of foreign embassies and high commissions, enrich the academic environment, offering immediate access to information, expertise and a range of on-campus speakers.

 Candidates for the BPAPM degree complete 20.0 academic credits and satisfy a second-language requirement, which is usually but not always French.
-The language requirement may be met by successfully completing an approved French language credit (FREN 1100) or equivalent; demonstrating a certain level of competency in a second language; or successfully completing French Immersion in high school or possessing a Bilingual Diploma or Certificate.
+The language requirement may be met by successfully completing an approved French language credit (FREN 1100) or equivalent; demonstrating a certain level of competency in a second language, or successfully completing French Immersion in high school or possessing a Bilingual Diploma or Certificate.

 The academic credits consist of foundation courses exclusive to the degree (4.0 credits), designated courses in certain disciplines (5.5 credits), courses within a chosen area of specialization (6.5 credits), and free electives (4.0 credits).

-After your first year of public affairs studies, which include an introduction to political and economic conceptions of the state and public policy and interdisciplinary understandings of public institutions and processes, you will begin to focus your studies by selecting a specialization and one of nine related policy areas.
+After your first year of public affairs studies, which include an introduction to political and economical conceptions of the state and public policy and interdisciplinary understandings of public institutions and processes, you will begin to focus your studies by selecting a specialization and one of nine related policy areas.
 The specializations, and related policy concentration areas, accommodate a wide range of policy interests and prepare you for a number of possible career paths.

 - Communication and policy studies